xpack-3rd-party/segger-system-view-xpack/README.md

-# An xpm/npm package with the SEGGER RTT library
+# An xpm/npm package with the SEGGER SystemView library

 This project offers a convenient method for integrating the [SEGGER SystemView](https://github.com/SEGGERMicro//SystemView) library